fleschutz/PowerShell/Docs/translate-file.md

 ## translate-file.ps1 - Translates a text file into another language

-This script translates a text file into another language.
+This PowerShell script translates a text file into another language.

 ## Parameters
 ```powershell